IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

 - `description` may return a String or {null}.
 - `possibleTypes` returns the list of types that can be represented within this union.
 They must be object types.
+- `directiveAnnotations` must return the set of exposed directives annotating this union declaration as a list of `__DirectiveUse`.
 - All other fields must return {null}.

 **Interface**